From Nathan Dungan creator of Money Sanity U®

 Whatever method you choose, make an appointment with yourself to evaluate where you’re doing well, as well as, discover any not-so-great habits.

-Spending cleanse is one of many topics included in the Money Sanity U® virtual learning library—a resource designed for organizations to help their clients and employees get smarter about money.
+Spending cleanse is one of many topics included in the Money Sanity U® virtual learning platform—a resource designed for organizations to help their clients and employees get smarter about money.